University Awards for the Rutgers Community

 -

-The awards honor outstanding members of the Rutgers community selected by their colleagues for exceptional contributions to teaching, research, or public service through a program of seven awards.
+The awards honor outstanding members of the Rutgers community selected by their colleagues for exceptional contributions to teaching, research, or public service through a program of six awards.
 For each award, the recipient receives a commemorative certificate and an honorarium.
+The deadline for submissions is March 14, 2025.

-- Warren I. Susman Award for Excellence in Teaching, up to 5 awards maximum, $1,000 honorarium (tenured faculty only)
+- Warren I. Susman Award for Excellence in Teaching, 3 or more awards, $1,000 honorarium (tenured faculty only)

 - Board of Trustees Award for Excellence in Research, up to 5 awards maximum, $1,000 honorarium (tenured faculty only)